The Greek word "Chrysostomos" in the tenth

 Charybdis, "Chrysostomos" (i.e., glib speaker) here.

-Joyce said often that the minor French novelist Édouard
+Joyce often said that the minor French novelist Édouard

 thoughts of his characters in this way.
 Ellmann tells the

-technique of Dujardin’s experimental novel, an extended
+experimental novel, an extended soliloquy that totally

-“The I poses itself and opposes itself to the not-I.”
+poses itself and opposes itself to the not-I.” The

-The others are Dujardin’s: “the life of the mind is a
+other quotes are Dujardin’s: “the life of the mind is a

 continual mixing of lyricism and prose,” and the novel must